New Afton Inn Plans Reviewed

 For more news from across the Shenandoah Valley, click here.

-Dylan Nicholls Afton Inn demolition plan, Afton Inn building, Afton Inn structure, Afton Inn living wall, Afton Inn plant wall, Afton Inn wall, Afton Inn three stories, Afton Inn cafe, Afton Inn ground floor, Afton Inn outdoor seating, Afton Inn north royal avenue, Afton Inn crescent street, Board of Architectural Review afton inn, Afton Inn plan, Board of Architectural Review approval, Afton Inn renovation plan, afton inn approved, Afton Inn new plan, afton inn plans approved, Board of Architectural Review front royal, Afton Inn front royal, Afton Inn renovation, Afton Inn changes, Afton Inn demolition, Afton Inn, Board of Architectural Review
+Josh Henry Afton Inn demolition plan, Afton Inn building, Afton Inn structure, Afton Inn living wall, Afton Inn plant wall, Afton Inn wall, Afton Inn three stories, Afton Inn cafe, Afton Inn ground floor, Afton Inn outdoor seating, Afton Inn north royal avenue, Afton Inn crescent street, Board of Architectural Review afton inn, Afton Inn plan, Board of Architectural Review approval, Afton Inn renovation plan, afton inn approved, Afton Inn new plan, afton inn plans approved, Board of Architectural Review front royal, Afton Inn front royal, Afton Inn renovation, Afton Inn changes, Afton Inn demolition, Afton Inn, Board of Architectural Review